 Northeast Toddler meets on Fridays from 9:30-11:30 on the NSC campus.

 Our preschool teacher, Monica Harris, has been teaching for 20 years.
 After graduating from the Oberlin College Conservatory of Music, she went on to complete a Master's in Vocal Pedagogy.
 She taught at The Merit Music Program in Chicago for two years and, after moving to Seattle, worked with children's theatres as Music Director.
 Her two children both experienced cooperative preschool.
 Monica designs the curriculum and helps manage the classroom activities.
 She is very tuned-in with each and every student and allows for class flexibility based on each student's interests and energies.

 The rough breakdown of the two hours is below:

 Cooperative preschool is about involvement.
 Parents play an integral role during each preschool session and work together to create a safe dynamic environment for the children to explore.
 Parents' work at a station during free play and every other week attend parent education sessions (in the classroom).
 Basic parent duties include periodically providing snack, helping with cleanup, and holding a board or committee position for the year.
 Once a month, parents attend a mandatory evening parent education meeting that is facilitated by a trained Parent Educator.
 These meetings provide an opportunity to ask questions and to discuss a variety of topics relevant to your child's development.
 Through working at school and attending the meetings, parents get to know others in their community and learn valuable tools to enhance the growth of their children.

-The class is on the Northeast corner of the North Seattle Community College campus, in Room 1405/1407 of the Instructional Building.
-The street address is 9600 College Way N. Directions are available at the NSCC Website and transportation options are outlined.
+The class is on the Northeast corner of the North Seattle College campus, in Room 1405/1407 of the Instructional Building.
+The street address is 9600 College Way N. Directions are available at the NSC Website and transportation options are outlined.

 For enrollment information please contact our parent co-ordinator.